Angular Momentum for Black Hole Binaries in Numerical Relativity: Conclusions

 \section{Conclusions}

-We have provided two important elements needed for a NR based analysis of the transfer of spin to orbital angular momentum, and its connection to black hole tidal coupling.
-The more important of these two elements is an orbital angular momentum that is meaningful for conservation of total angular momentum.
+We have provided an important element needed for a NR-based analysis of the transfer of spin to orbital angular momentum, and its connection to black hole tidal coupling: orbital angular momentum that is meaningful for conservation of total angular momentum.
 This quantity is constructed by formulating a kinematic binary expression related to the rate of emission of gravitational wave angular momentum in the absence of spin.
-We have found that this NR-based binary angular momentum differs significantly from Newtonian binary angular momentum at small separation, but is in remarkably good agreement with a binary angular momentum inferred from a particle perturbation treatment rooted in the Kerr geometry.
+We have found that this NR-based binary angular momentum differs significantly from Newtonian binary angular momentum at small separation, but is in remarkably good agreement with a binary angular momentum inferred from a particle perturbation treatment rooted in the Kerr geometry.\footnote{In calculations performed subsequent to the original submission of this paper we used our BOAM prescription and looked at the change in angular momentum from the initial configuration to the ISCO, and compared it to the radiated angular momentum during that time.
+The agreement was very good, adding confidence in the method of Sec.~\ref{sec:KerrInspired}.}

-The second task of this paper is motivated by the high sensitivity of tidal interactions to the separation of the binary black holes.
-In our analysis the independent variable for most purposes will be the orbital angular velocity $\Omega$.
-It is important, therefore to seek a Kepler law -- a separation in terms of $\Omega$ -- more accurate than the Newtonian relationship, a Kepler law that includes general relativistic mass/separation effects as well as spin effects.
-We have provided an attempt at an improved Kepler law by adopting the solutions for a particle in motion around a Kerr hole.

 The success of our approach to a binary angular momentum is a reason for some confidence that the related approach for angular velocity is more accurate than the Newtonian Kepler law at the small separations at which tidal transfer is significant.